vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 Here I created two instances of the `Place` model (`thai` and `grill`) and initialized their `name` and `website` attributes.
 The data is now ready to be used in our test cases.
 Because YAML is beyond the scope of this post, I won’t go into any more detail, but I encourage you to [learn more](http://yaml.org/YAML_for_ruby.html).

 Now that we know about fixtures, we’re ready to learn about the different types of tests we can write for a Rails app.
-To better explain each type, I will show examples from phindee.
+To better explain each type, I will show examples from Phindee.

 ## Helper Tests

 Helper tests are just what they sound like&mdash;they’re tests for your helper methods.
 When you create a controller using the `rails generate controller NAME` command, Rails automatically creates a `NAME_helper_test.rb` file inside `test/helpers` to write the tests in.
-Below is what one of my helper tests for phindee looks like:
+Below is what one of my helper tests for Phindee looks like:

 ``` ruby happy_hours_helper_test.rb
   . . .